akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 - 'LOWER THAN ON AT LEAST ONE LOCALE'

 :::warning
-The operators below are now deprecated as they were not clear enough.
+You probably used different operators (i.e: '!=', '=', '>', '>=', '<=', '<').
+These operators are now deprecated as they were not clear enough.
 If you used them, please take a look at the following matching table to know which operator you should use now.
 :::

 | Deprecated operators | Operators to use  |